A Chilly Start To The Work Week

 Breezy Winds Will Make It Feel Colder

-QUAD CITIES (KWQC) - Unseasonably cold temperatures combined with brisk winds out of the north will make for some icy wind chill readings this morning.
-That “feels like” temperatures could get down into the teens for some locations.
-We’ll see clouds moving out, and sunshine moving in, but don’t expect much of a warm up during the day, as highs will struggle into the 30′s by this afternoon.
-Conditions will remain clear and cold overnight into Tuesday, with readings in the middle to upper 30′s.
-Our weather should remain rain free for the rest of the week, with highs in the 30′s to low 40′s.
+QUAD CITIES (KWQC) - Unseasonably cold temperatures combined with brisk winds out of the north made for some icy wind chill readings this morning.
+For this afternoon, we’ll see clouds moving out, and sunshine moving in, but don’t expect much of a warm up during the day, as highs will struggle into the 30′s by this afternoon.
+Conditions will remain clear and cold overnight into Tuesday, with lows in the upper teens to lower 20′s, and highs reaching the middle to upper 30′s.
+Our weather should cool and dry for the rest of the week, with highs in the 30′s to low 40′s.
+Look for sunshine and 40′s this weekend.

 TONIGHT: Clear and colder.
 Diminishing winds.
 Low: 20°.
 Wind: N 5-10 mph.